Learning to make music

 - just play what you feel (false)

 My approach to teaching is to explain musical structure in a clear manner and to provide the proper kinds of exercises for imprinting it in your ear and your muscle memory.
 Improvisation, after all, is a structured art and it has to do with harmony, hence "Understanding and Implementing Harmony".

 Improvisation is the linear representation of harmony.
 Sometimes the harmonic changes implied by the improvised line are very fast, but it's harmony nonetheless.
 It's the linear or melodic representation of chords and chord changes.
 But it is not scales.
 The "chord-scale" theory that so many people are taught is not a good way to approach it.
 Chord-scale theory fails to account for the fact that not every tone in a scale is appropriate for a particular harmony.
 You are told nothing of the avoid tones, which is an essential part to improvisation.

 In reality, not all tones are appropriate to play on a particular chord.
 Some tones corrupt the harmony.
 There are rules about which tones fit and which don't.
-Scales are just the framework from which the tones are taken that establish the harmony.
+Scales are just the framework from which a subset of tones are taken in order to establish a particular harmony (chord).
 Thinking in terms of scales tends to confuse matters because it places equal importance on all the tones in the scale, which is not good.
 In addition to the avoid tones, improvisation has to do with identifying certain tones as focal points.
 This has to do with the chord changes and the tonal center of the song.

 The hard and slow route is trying to learn on your own by "hunting and pecking" on the keys.
 A better route is a more structured one that involves the following steps: